berriosa13/pokedex-remake/README.md

 Pokedex

-An application used to search any pokemon you could think of and have a beatiufully created custom pokemon card with all of its stats listed to view.
+An application used to search any Pokémon you could think of and have a beautifully created custom Pokémon card with all of its stats listed to view.
 Utilizes pokeAPI

 ## Project Status: